Seteeri/Particle/README.md

 * Transformers: Beast Wars, Digimon, Reboot, Tron - bridging the divide
 * The Humane Interface by Jeff Raskin
-* Lisp discovered by John McCarthy
+* LISP discovered by John McCarthy
 * Lisp Machines by Xerox PARC and MIT
 * Presentation Based User Interfaces by E.C.
 Ciccarelli at MIT
 * Apple